oVirt/ovirt-site/source/develop/release-management/features/network/networkfilter.md

 1. Add new table for network filters.
 The table will contain the name of each filter, version and its uuid.
 The uuid will be randomly generated when the upgrade script will run.
 As a result, same network filter will probably has a different uuid in each data base.
 The read-only table content may change only after upgrade, so we may cache its content on Engine start.
 The alternative is to fetch whenever the content is needed.

-""TODO"" do we want to add description? if so, note for internationalize issues. *TODO* consider saving satellite table for variables validation (saving regex for example for ip)
+**TODO** do we want to add description? if so, note for internationalize issues.

+**TODO** consider saving satellite table for variables validation (saving regex for example for ip)

 1. Add new network_filter_id column to vnic_profile table.
 2. Should consider adding ip_addr column in vm_interface table for representing the valid ip address for the specific VM's interface.
 Please note that it is possible for a malicious guest to mislead libvirt regarding its ip address.
-More details can be found in the following [<https://libvirt.org/formatnwfilter.html#nwfconceptsvars>| link].
+More details can be found in the following [link](https://libvirt.org/formatnwfilter.html#nwfconceptsvars).
 Note that when defining a new VM cloud-init allows the admin to set an IP address per interface (or ask the interface to request an address via DHCP).
 We should extract the data from there, and not duplicate it in vm_interface.

 <!-- -->

-1.  profile may have params (e.g. CTLR_IP_LEARNING, DHCPSERVER). where should they be stored?
+1.  `profile` may have params (e.g. `CTLR_IP_LEARNING`, `DHCPSERVER`). where should they be stored?
-2.  vm_interface may have params (no example except of IP). do we want to support them in this version? if so we need to decide where would they be stored.
+2.  `vm_interface` may have params (no example except of IP). do we want to support them in this version? if so we need to decide where would they be stored.

 #### Upgrade Script